joiazhang/p3package/README.md

 library(p3package)
 ```
 ## Use
 The vignette shows example usage of all functions.
-The vignette may be viewes using the following commands:
+The vignette may be viewed using the following commands:

 ```r{eval = FALSE}
 library(p3package)